 There are times when companies can’t increase employees’ salaries.
 This doesn’t mean the employees can’t be compensated for their hard work.
 The happiness of an employee goes much further than throwing more money at them.

 One of the main reasons companies are beginning to include emotional salaries in their retribution policies is due to the appearance of millennials in the working environment.
-Millennials are a generation which commonly values other forms of compensation, other than money.
+Millennials are a generation that commonly values other forms of compensation, other than money.
 They are also the ones in the workforce who thrive the most in an environment that provides constant professional challenges.
-In addition, millenials are qualified professionals that have experience in a wide variety of areas and are no stranger to an environment of uncertainty.
+In addition, millennials are qualified professionals that have experience in a wide variety of areas and are no stranger to an environment of uncertainty.
 Collectively, millennials are the ones who sees change as something good!

 Things to bear in mind if you are hiring millennial employees:

 - 60% of employees between 18 and 34 will quit their job if their boss forbid them the use of a mobile phone

 - 2 /3 millennials may want to change jobs at any moment and probably will do so in less than 2 years of starting work in a new company, according to a survey by Deloitte.

 Attracting new talent is complicated, more so if the positions are technical ones.
 For these new generations of workers, location, social benefits and flexible hours are as important as money.

 With that said, retaining millennial employees is not an easy task.
 For this reason, companies should focus on offering these employees constant growth opportunities.
 A solid career plan which allows employees to expand their knowledge and scope of responsibility is key!
 Employees thinking about leaving an organisation aren’t usually tempted by a monetary increase of £100/month.
 You’re going to have to get creative if you want to retain millennial talent and decrease turnover in your company.